1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

  - Says genetics supports eugenics and Weismannism-Morganism with it's Bourgeois reactionary science.[^24]
 	 - Shut down labrotories of cytogenetics, botanical cytology, phenogenesis[^25]
  - He ¨invented¨ manure-earth compost[^34] but instead of the regular 20-30% he advocated 80-90% [^35] of earth
- - Lysenko thought that a hybrid zygote develop traits in the way that is most profitable to itself[]
+ - Lysenko thought that a hybrid zygote develop traits in the way that is most profitable to itself[^36]
+	 - Example is where hybrid claves choose to develop Jersey cow traits[^37]

 #### Late years